GCU-GenCyber/GenCyber-Camp-24/Linux/Linux Lesson - Ryan.md

     ls

-"ls" is also known as list.
+'ls' is also known as list.
 This command lists all the files and folders that are in the current directory.

-You can see that there is a x.txt when running the ls command.
-That is a file.
-But how do we read the file?
-That's where cat comes in.
-The cat command allows you to read the content of the file.
+If there are any files in the area, you can read them with the cat command.
+Cat will display the file in its entirety.

 Type the following command

-    cat x.txt
+    cat filename

-as you can see the terminal read off the file and displayed it.
+As you can see the terminal read off the file and displayed it.

-if there's only folders
-You can see that the command responded with a bunch of folders, they are highlighted in blue. if we want to move into a folder, we use the cd command
+If you find any folders afer using 'ls', you can move into them with the 'cd'.

 Type the following command

-cd Documents/
+    cd foldername/

-now type ls
-You can see that the response of ls after doing the cd command is different.
-Now you are listing what is in the documents folder

-Now you can use the cat command to read the files that are in this folder.

-if you want to go back to the previous folder you were in you use the .. with cd
+Once you are in the new folder, you can use the 'ls' command to view what is inside of this directory.
+If you want to go back to the previous folder you were in you use the '..' with 'cd'

 Type the following command

     cd ..

-then type
+Then type

     ls

-now you can see that the ls responded with the same results from when you first typed ls
+Now you can see that the 'ls' responded with the same results from the first typed 'ls'

-let's turn it up a notch

-Type the following command
-echo Hello World && ls

-you can see that the terminal responded with hello world then the content around you The && command is used between two commands
-This will run the first command then run the second command

-there is a similar command which is just one & symbol, this will run both commands at the same time

 Type the following command

     echo Hello there > hi.txt

 Read the hi.txt file
 the > allowed us to create a file and put the results of the response into the file. if the file already exists, its going to replace the content